openforis/sepal-doc/docs/source/modules/dwn/alos_mosaics.rst

 .. note::

-    If a custom AOI from a shape or drawing is selected, you will be able to use it directly.
-The upload to GEE will be launched in the background.
+    If a custom AOI from a shape or drawing is selected, you will be able to use it directly (the upload to GEE will be launched in the background).

 Process mosaic
 --------------